erhowell/CS5665Project/README.md

 “When a quarterback takes a snap and drops back to pass, what happens next may seem like chaos.
 As offensive players move in various patterns, the defense works together to prevent successful pass completions and then to quickly tackle receivers that do catch the ball.”

 ## Data Files
-Due to the large amount of data, you can view all the Datasets and generated images [here](https://choosealicense.com/licenses/mit/).
+Due to the large amount of data, you can view all the datasets and generated images [here](https://choosealicense.com/licenses/mit/).